run-llama/llama_index/docs/core_modules/supporting_modules/callbacks/root.md

 - [WandbCallbackHandler](/examples/callbacks/WandbCallbackHandler.ipynb) -> Tracking of events and traces using the Wandb Prompts frontend.
 More details are in the notebook below or at [Wandb](https://docs.wandb.ai/guides/prompts/quickstart)
 - [AimCallback](/examples/callbacks/AimCallback.ipynb) -> Tracking of LLM inputs and outputs.
 Example usage can be found in the notebook below.
 - [OpenInferenceCallbackHandler](/docs/examples/callbacks/OpenInferenceCallback.ipynb) -> Tracking of AI model inferences.
 Example usage can be found in the notebook below.
+- [OpenAIFineTuningHandler](https://github.com/jerryjliu/llama_index/blob/main/experimental/openai_fine_tuning/openai_fine_tuning.ipynb) -> Records all LLM inputs and outputs.
+Then, provides a function `save_finetuning_events()` to save inputs and outputs in a format suitable for fine-tuning with OpenAI.

 ```{toctree}